pedreop/log_parser/README.rst

 Log Parser
 =================
-Log Parser reads the log entries from a file, stores them in memory, filters the results if a flag is specified and prints out the result to screen.
+Log Parser reads the log entries from a file, filters the results if a flag is specified and prints out the result to screen.

 Filtering Options: